Francis Clark and Sons

+Properties owned by the company include a two-storey residence with stabling, etc. in Glenelg.
+It was the family home to George Dehane's family until around 1865, subsequently to John Colton.

 They branched out into stationary engines and other machinery around 1875, with day-to-day operations managed by Joseph Horwood in premises on Gresham Street and North Terrace, moving to Blyth Street in 1878.
 The company was declared insolvent in 1884 but was permitted by its creditors to continue trading.
-In 1886, with the departure of M Symonds Clark, it became Francis H. Clark & Co.
+In 1886, with the departure of M. Symonds Clark, it became Francis H. Clark & Co.
 The company ceased trading in 1893.